Who are you?

 Absolutely not.
 We are emphatically in favor of evidence-based mental health care.
 Everyone could benefit from therapy at some point in their life.
 In fact, just about everyone could benefit from therapy at any point in their life.
 However, a therapist must utilize ethical and evidence-based practices rather than debunked, conspiracist, and outdated theories and techniques that cause harm to those who seek help.

 Our focus is primarily on how mental health treatments affect patients.
 We view patients being “treated” by conspiracy therapists as victims in need of legitimate mental health care.
-We feel nothing but compassion for victims of real traumas and false memories alike, as well as for all individuals suffering from symptoms of mental illness.
+We feel nothing but compassion for victims of abuse and false memories alike, as well as for all individuals suffering from symptoms of mental illness.

 What is recovered memory therapy?
 Why do you oppose it?